 The Index of Multiple Deprivation (IMD) combines information from seven domains to produce an overall relative measure of deprivation for small areas in England.
 The domains are: Income; Employment; Education; Skills and Training; Health and Disability; Crime; Barriers to Housing Services; Living Environment.
-The more deprived is an area, the higher the IMD score but the lower the rank.
+The more deprived an area is, the higher the IMD score but the lower the rank.
 The IMD is published every four years and was most recently published in 2019.

 Deprivation at a neighbourhood level